JSsixtyfour/smashremix/readme.md

 - Features 3 preset character sets (Default, Japanese, Remix) and allows for a custom character set per player.
 - Best character for each player is tracked as the number of TKOs the opposing player experiences against your character.
 - Only ports 1 and 2 work with this mode.

+### Stamina Mode
+- New VS mode rule option which enables H.P. to be used instead of damage.
+- The player is out when H.P. reaches 0, and the match ends when only one player/team has H.P. remaining.

 ### Additional Items
  - New items available in training mode and in VS mode.